Nayjest/Builder/README.md

 ##### 3.3.1 Class Blueprints

-When you need to build objects of some type, first of all, you will create blueprint for that type.
+When you need to construct objects of some type, first of all, you will create blueprint for that type.
-In terminology of this package *blueprint* specifies *how to build object of some specified type*.
+In terminology of this package *blueprint* specifies *how to construct object of some specified type*.
 It stores class name and set of build instructiuons.

 ```php